michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_2_Carto_Part2.md

-# Carto Tutorial - Adding points to Carto
+# Carto Tutorial - Part 2 Adding your own data

 By the end of this tutorial, you will be able to:

 * Add points to a basemap manually and from a spreadsheet.
 * Geocode a group of addresses.
 * Make decisions about how to display information on your map.
+* Decide on ways to capture new data
 * Import data from Open Street Map into your own map.

-The assumption in this tutorial is that you have collected raw data from the world and want to represent where that data exists.
-There are a lot of things to do with that data, including labeling it in a creative, provocative, or alternative way, geocoding it to find latitude and longitude, aligning it to other information about the physical or social space it inhabits.
+The assumption in this tutorial is that you have collected raw data from the world and want to represent it on your map.
+There are a lot of things you can do with that data, including labeling it in a creative, provocative, or alternative ways, geocoding it to find latitude and longitude, aligning it to other information about the physical or social space it inhabits.

-First thing, we have to get that data onto the map.
-Though there are many ways to represent shapes on a map, we are going to start with latitude and longitude.
+First thing, though, we have to get that data onto the map.
+Though there are many ways to represent shapes on a map, we are going to start with dropping pins and getting latitude and longitude.
 Determining the latitude/longitude of a point is referred to as "geocoding."
 Addresses, points, intersections, events, etc. can all be geocoded and therefore represented as latitude and longitude.
 Carto does this automatically when you place a point on a map.

 ## Part I - Adding individual points